JesusVillegas194/my-nextjs-pokedex/README.md

 - [x] Return to Home button
 - [ ] Evolution chains
+- [x] Filter Pokémon based on Generation
-- [ ] Filter Pokémon based on Generation and Type
+- [ ] Filter Pokémon based on Type
 - [ ] Search Pokémon by its Name/ID
-- [ ] Scroll to top for mobile
+- [x] Scroll to top for mobile